If you have a question we haven't already answered, click here.

 Does the library offer passes to local museums?

 Thanks to the generosity of the Friends of the Cambridge Public Library, we are able to offer passes and coupons to over a dozen museums and institutions in and around Cambridge and the greater Boston area.
-Passes and coupons may be reserved in person or by telephone up to one month in advance.
-Pass availability, passes offered, and specific details can be checked via the online museum pass list or by calling the library at 617-349-4041.
+Passes and coupons may be reserved online, in person, or by telephone (617-349-4041) up to one month in advance.
 Please note that the number of passes, and pass selection varies per location.

 What events does the library have coming up?